Lissy93/dashy/docs/developing.md

 ├── registerServiceWorker.js      # Registers and manages service workers, for PWA apps ├── router.js                     # Defines all available application routes
+├── styles                        # Directory of all globally used common SCSS styles │  ├── color-palette.scss         # All color variable names and default values │  ├── color-themes.scss          # All variable values for built-in themes
+│  ├── dimensions.scss            # Dimensions and sizes as variables
+│  ├── global-styles.scss         # Basics and style resets used globally
+│  ├── media-queries.scss         # Screen sizes and media queries
+│  ├── style-helpers.scss         # SCSS functions used for modifying values
+│  ├── typography.scss            # Font and text styles used globally
+│  ╰── user-defined-themes.scss   # Empty, put any custom styles or themes here
+├── mixins                        # Reusable component bases, extended by other views / components │  ├── ChartingMixin.js           # Functions for rendering charts in widget components
+│  ├── GlancesMixin.js            # Functions for fetching system info from Glances for widgets
-├── styles                        # Directory of all globally used common SCSS styles ├── utils                         # Directory of re-used helper functions │  ├── ArrowKeyNavigation.js      # Functionality for arrow-key navigation │  ├── Auth.js                    # Handles all authentication related actions
+│  ├── HomeMixin.js               # Functions for homepage, used by default, minimal and workspace views │  ╰── WidgetMixin.js             # Functions for all widgets, like data fetching, updating and error handling ├── utils                         # Directory of re-used helper functions │  ├── ArrowKeyNavigation.js      # Functionality for arrow-key navigation
+│  ├── Auth.js                    # Handles all authentication related actions